ethereum/nxbn-website/public/content/fellowship/Mulenga/index.md

 ## Mulenga Kapwepwe

 Mulenga Kapwepwe is co-founder of the Women’s History Museum of Zambia.
 There are many African artifacts in museums around the world, but rarely do those items have a tangible connection to the people and communities who created them.
 For her Fellowship, Mulenga is working with the Zambian web3 community to create a tokenized artifact registry, experimenting with museum revenue sharing for community documentation of art, customs, and crafting methodologies still practiced by the descendants of those items on display in museums around the world.
 Even if the items won’t return to their places of origin in the near future, it’s a small step toward bridging a gap of ownership that spans centuries.

+## SummitShare
+In December, Mulenga and her team of web3 devs from Zambia launched [SummitShare](https://summitshare.co/), a platform that aims to enable digital repatriation.
+In partnership with the [Sweedish Ethnographic Museum](https://www.whmzambia.org/), SummitShare has launched a digital exhibition titled "The Leading Ladies" that showcases heritage artifacts in a digital space.